jjhenkel/binnacle-icse2020/INSTALL.md

 cd ./binnacle-icse2020
 ```

-All examples (unless otherwise noted) assume you are working in the directory corresponding to the root of the GitHub repository.
+All examples (unless otherwise noted) assume you are working in the directory corresponding to the root of this GitHub repository.